rkalendar/virtualPCR/README.md

 ```

 **ShowPrimerAlignment=true/false**
-> “Show all matching for primers alignment” - checked by default, the software shows the result, including all matching of stable binding primer to the target.
+> “Show all matching for primers alignment” - true by default, the software shows the result, including all matching of stable binding primer to the target.
 Not in all cases combinations of primers can produce the PCR products in the current assay conditions.
 Still, the user can examine the stability of primer binding sites, orientation and coordinates in the target.

 **ShowPrimerAlignmentPCRproduct=true/false**
 > “Show alignment only for matching primers for PCR product” - all primer binding sites were represented in the previous option.
 In this case, the primer and target alignment analysis will be shown only for matching primers.